keidarcy/studious-lamp-blog/content/posts/reducing-sre-toil-with-typescript-iac-cdk-for-terraform.md

 +++
-title = 'Improving DX and Reducing SRE Toil with TypeScript Terraform Infrastructure' description = 'How we empowered developers to manage cloud infrastructure by migrating from Terraform to CDKTF, reducing SRE toil through TypeScript and automated PR workflows.' date = 2024-12-17T09:21:51+09:00
+title = 'Reducing SRE Toil with TypeScript IaC - CDK for Terraform' description = 'How we empowered developers to manage cloud infrastructure by migrating from Terraform to CDKTF, reducing SRE toil through TypeScript and automated PR workflows.' date = 2024-12-17T09:21:51+09:00
 +++